Diphenylketene

 Diphenylketene is a chemical substance of the ketene family.
-Diphenylketene, like most disubstituted ketenes, is a red-orange oil at room temperature and pressure.
-Due to the successive double bonds in the ketene structure R1R2C=C=O, diphenyl ketene is a heterocumule.
+Diphenylketene, like most stable disubstituted ketenes, is a red-orange oil at room temperature and pressure.
+Due to the successive double bonds in the ketene structure R1R2C=C=O, diphenyl ketene is a heterocumulene.
 The most important reaction of diphenyl ketene is the [2+2] cycloaddition at C-C, C-N, C-O, and C-S multiple bonds.

 History

 Diphenyl ketene was first isolated by Hermann Staudinger in 1905 and identified as the first example of the exceptionally reactive class of ketenes with the general formula R1R2C=C=O (R1=R2=phenyl group).

 Preparation

 The first synthesis by H. Staudinger was based on 2-chlorodiphenylacetyl chloride (prepared from benzilic acid and thionyl chloride) from which two chlorine atoms are cleaved with zinc in a dehalogenation reaction:

 An early synthesis uses benzilmonohydrazone (from Diphenylethanedione and hydrazine hydrate), which is oxidized with mercury(II)oxide and calcium sulfate to form mono-diazoketone, and is then converted into the diphenylketene at 100 °C under nitrogen elimination in 58% yield:

 A further early diphenylketene synthesis originates from Eduard Wedekind, who had already obtained diphenyl ketene in 1901 by the dehydrohalogenation of diphenylacetyl chloride with triethylamine, without isolation and characterization though.
 This variant was also described in 1911 by H. Staudinger.

 A standard laboratory protocol is based on the Staudinger method and yields diphenyl ketene as an orange oil in yields of 53 to 57%.
 In a more recent process, 2-bromo-2,2-diphenylacetyl bromide is reacted with triphenylphosphine to give diphenyl ketene in yields up to 81%.

 Recently, a synthesis of diphenyl ketene from diphenylacetic acid and the Hendrickson reagent (triphenylphosphonium anhydride-trifluoromethanesulfonate) with water elimination in 72% yield has been reported.